microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

     <img src="media/2017-03-17_14-18-18.jpg" width="640" />

-24. Enter bikesharing-services-ridesname_dev for the DatabaseName
+24. Enter bikesharing-services-ridesname_dev for the DatabaseName.
-    For WebSiteName, enter VS2017LaunchBikeShare360D
+    For WebSiteName, enter VS2017LaunchBikeShare360D (this name does need to be unique so you may need to give your website a unique name.
-	click OK
+	If you need to change the website name, make sure you use the same name when you use it in the website url). click OK

     <img src="media/2017-03-17_14-41-15.jpg" width="640" />